GlobalFishingWatch/postgres-tool/README.md

 ### Command: [create-view]

-The import command allows you to create a new view.
+The create-view command allows you to create a new view.

 #### Flags
 ##### Required flags